Paraphraser/PiBuilder/README.md

 	- Enable <span style="color:green">[D]</span> and <span style="color:green">[E]</span>.
 This turns on SSH access.
 	- Enable <span style="color:green">[F]</span>, then:

 		- Enter a username at <a name="firstBootUserName"></a><span style="color:green">[G]</span>.
 You can either stick with the traditional "pi" user or choose a different name.
-It is tricky to change the username later so "choose wisely".
+It is tricky to change the username once a system has been built so, if you don't like "pi", you should change it.

 			The choice you make here will become the username for *all* of your Raspberry Pis.
 If you want a different username for each of your Raspberry Pis then you will have to remember to come back into this panel each time you run Raspberry Pi Imager.

-			> The Raspberry Pi Foundation has just done a lot of work to improve security.
-This option gives you every opportunity to avoid making "pi" a good guess for half your credentials.

 			This documentation uses "«username»" to represent the choice you make here.

+			Note:

+			* PiBuilder assumes the «username» is "pi".
+If you choose a different «username» then make sure you follow the [configure home directory](#configHome) instructions.
+You will need to do that once for each unique «username» you create.

 		- Set a strong password at <a name="firstBootUserPassword"></a><span style="color:green">[H]</span>.
 Please don't use the old default password of "raspberry".
 Although your user password is easy to change later, the PiBuilder 01 script no longer does that for you because it assumes you have already chosen a strong password.